SDFIdk/malstroem/docs/cli.rst

 Complete chain of processes
 ---------------------------
-The complete process from DEM to fill and spill volumes for a rain event van be calculated with the ``malstroem complete`` subcommand (see `malstroem complete`_).
+The complete process from DEM to fill and spill volumes for a rain event can be calculated with the ``malstroem complete`` subcommand (see `malstroem complete`_).
 If you need greater control than offered by this command, you need to do the processing in steps using the other subcommands.